catalyst-cloud/catalystcloud-docs/source/load-balancer/_scripts/layer4-files/cli-example.rst

 .. note::

-  You must also make sure that you have a security instance that allows access to your instances from both the HTTP port (80) and the HTTPS port (443) otherwise the listeners and members (which are explained further on) won't be able to access your instances, meaning you will not be able to test the
+  You must also make sure that you have a security group that allows access to your instances from both the HTTP port (80) and the HTTPS port (443) otherwise the listeners and members (which are explained further on) won't be able to access your instances, meaning you will not be able to test the